 - You want to know whether eating turkey really makes people sleepy.
 At a large

 Thanksgiving dinner, 10 people eat turkey, while 7 people are vegetarians and have tofu instead.
 Both the carnivores and the vegetarians eat stuffing, mashed potatoes, cranberry sauce, green bean casserole, and pumpkin pie.
-After dinner, you show a video of your trip to Nebraska,
+After dinner, you show slides of your cross-country bicycle trip,

 and you record the order in which the people fall asleep.
 What test should you use?